brooklynrail/brooklynrail-platform/content/events/2021/06/virtual-screening-aggie.md

 **[With an introduction by *Rail* Publisher & Artistic Director Phong H. Bui](https://vimeo.com/567117834)**.

-A very special thanks to Aubin Pictures and Strand Releasing for making this screening possible.
+A very special thanks to director Catherine Gund, Aubin Pictures, and Strand Releasing for making this screening possible.

 **[Read more and view the trailer on the film's website »](https://aggiefilm.com/)**